kartonfarkas/api_docs/source/suite/emails/section.rst

      - Indicates the order in which sections should be used
      - If any sections are deleted, then the numbering of the remaining sections will not change, e.g. if section 3 is removed, then any subsequent section number remains the same: 4, 5, 6, etc.
+   * - group_id
+     - int
+     - ID of the group containing the section
+     -
+   * - hide_on_mobile
+     - boolean
+     -
+     -
    * - header_source
      - string
      - HTML content of the header